lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial3/tutorial.rst

 The ``fix npt`` allows us to impose both a temperature of :math:`300\,\text{K}` (with a damping constant of :math:`100\,\text{fs}`), and a pressure of 1 atmosphere (with a damping constant of :math:`1000\,\text{fs}`).
-With the ``iso`` keyword, the three dimensions of the box will be re-scaled simultaneously.
+With the ``iso`` keyword, the three dimensions of the box will be re-scaled isotropically, maintaining the same proportion in all directions.

 Let us output the system into images by adding the following commands to **water.lmp**: